 A few things to note about the ingredients:

-- Orange: I prefer not to zest citrus fruit as I didn't grow it and I'm not sure what was sprayed onto the fruit when it was growing.
+- Orange: I prefer not to zest citrus fruit as I didn't grow it, and I'm not sure what was sprayed onto the fruit when it was growing.
 Therefore, my method is to peel the orange and throw the whole thing into the blender (with the other wet ingredients) to get a fully infused orange flavor.

-Hemp hearts support heart health, good skin, and digestion with their rich omega-3 and omega-6 fatty acids, fiber, and magnesium, iron, zinc, vitamin E.
+Hemp hearts support heart health, good skin, and digestion with their rich omega-3 and omega-6 fatty acids, fiber, magnesium, iron, zinc, and vitamin E.

 Hemp hearts vs hemp seeds: Hemp seeds have a harder shell that is a light brown and grey color, they are crunchy and are high in fiber.
 Hemp hearts have the hull removed and are light green and white in color.
 I like to use hemp hearts as the texture is much more subtle and easy to add to so many recipes.

-How to make healthy oat flour muffins
+How to make healthy cranberry muffins

 Follow along with these step-by-step photos from my kitchen.
 It's kinda like we are making them together.

-- In a mixing bowl place the oat flour, hemp hearts, baking powder, baking soda, and salt.
+- In a mixing bowl, place the oat flour, hemp hearts, baking powder, baking soda, and salt.
 Use a whisk to mix together well.

 - Pour the orange blender mixture into the mixing bowl of dry ingredients and cranberries.
-Use a spatula to stir together about 10-12 times, just until combined (there may be a few streaks of flour still, but that's alright, it will mix in as the batter goes into the muffin pan, if not poke the flour into the liquid).
+Use a spatula to stir together about 10-12 times, just until combined (there may be a few streaks of flour still, but that's alright, it will mix in as the batter goes into the muffin pan, if not, poke the flour into the liquid).

 - Place muffin liners into a muffin pan (they are a must-use for this recipe for smooth removal).
 Fill each muffin cup all the way up, about ⅓ cup each.
 Place the remaining ½ cup of cranberries on top of the hemp muffin batter.